 After evaluating the different vendors and products, Culloden decided to work with D-Link Gold Partner Levett Consultancy after being impressed with the organisations’ experience of delivering networking solutions to the education sector.

 Levett Consultancy implemented D-Link’s DGS-3420 X-Stack series of switches (5x DGS-3420-28PC, 8x DGS-3420-52T) across the Culloden Primary Academy new and existing buildings.
 This provided the school with a resilient 10-Gigabit backbone with Gigabit uplinks to each classroom.
-Furthermore, the new network backbone allowed the school to improve its overall wireless performance and it is now able to use the new switches PoE (Power over Ethernet) capabilities to power its existing wireless Access Points.
+Furthermore, the new network backbone allowed the academy to improve its overall wireless performance and it is now able to use the new switches PoE (Power over Ethernet) capabilities to power its existing wireless Access Points.

 The X-Stack switches also came equipped with power-saving technology, as they only use enough electricity for the length of cabling required, thereby reducing power consumption and making them less likely to overheat.
 This meant that Culloden Primary Academy could boost its green credentials and at the same time achieve better long-term value for money.